Leafwing-Studios/fop-rules/docs/character-options/classes/runeseeker.md

 The altered spell only affects creatures with the aloft or flying conditions.

+#### Growth

+The altered spell does not deal damage.
+Instead, you gain absorption equal to the damage that it would have dealt, after it would have been modified by resistance, vulnerability, critical strikes or similar effects.

-#### Atrophy
+#### Harvest

 When you cast the altered spell, remove all absorption that you have from yourself.
 The spell deals additional damage equal to the absorption removed in this way.
 This extra damage is affected by efficacy in the usual fashion and is of the same damage type as the altered spell.

-#### Growth

-The altered spell does not deal damage.
-Instead, you gain absorption equal to the damage that it would have dealt, after it would have been modified by resistance, vulnerability, critical strikes or similar effects.

 ### Pinnacle of Magic: Cultivation